nicholas-fedor/shoutrrr/docs/services/push/gotify/index.md

 - **1**: High priority
 - **2 to 10**: Very high priority (may trigger special handling like persistent notifications)

 Higher priority notifications typically appear more prominently and may bypass quiet hours or notification filters.
-The priority can be set to a value between 0 and 10, where 0 is the lowest priority and 10 is the highest.
+The priority can be set to a value between -2 and 10, where -2 is the lowest priority and 10 is the highest.
 Negative values have special meanings in some clients.

 ### Custom Title

 The `title` parameter allows you to set a custom title for your notification.
 If not specified, Shoutrrr uses the default title "Shoutrrr notification".
 Titles should be concise and descriptive to help users quickly identify the notification's purpose.

+### Custom Date

+The `date` parameter allows you to set a custom timestamp for the notification in ISO 8601 format.
+If not specified, Gotify will use the current server time when the notification is received.
+This is useful for:

+- Backdating notifications for historical events
+- Ensuring consistent timestamps across multiple notifications
+- Testing notification ordering

+!!!
+Example "With custom date"

+    ```uri
+    gotify://gotify.example.com/message?token=AzyoeNS.D4iJLVa&date=2023-12-25T10:00:00Z
+    ```

+    This sets the notification timestamp to Christmas morning 2023.

 ### Use Header Authentication

 By default, the Gotify token is sent as a query parameter in the URL (`?token=...`).
-The `useheader` parameter allows you to send the token in the `X-Gotify-Key` HTTP header instead, which provides better security since:
+The `useheader` parameter set to `yes` removes the token from the URL entirely and sends it in the `X-Gotify-Key` HTTP header instead, which provides better security since:

 - Headers are less likely to be logged in server access logs
 - Query parameters may appear in browser history or be exposed in URLs